Last updated: May 11, 2026

 Setting

 In Appalachian terminology, a "cove" is a valley enclosed on three sides by ridges, open on one end.
 Coppinger Cove fits this pattern: ridges of the Cumberland Plateau rise steeply on three sides, and the Little Sequatchie River drains out the open end toward the Sequatchie community on the valley floor.
 The cove is part of a network of interconnected hollows along the plateau escarpment, with neighboring coves including Dixon Cove, Bryant Cove, Indian Cove, Sequatchie Cove, and Petercave Cove.
-Access is from Valley View Highway (the road connecting Jasper and Whitwell) via Coppinger Cove Road, though driving conditions vary with the weather.
+Access is from Valley View Highway (the road connecting Jasper and Whitwell) via Coppinger Cove Road, a paved county road that runs back into the cove past the Baptist church, the Sequatchie Cove Creamery, and the Keener family's Sequatchie Cove Farm before the pavement ends and the route continues as an unimproved trail up the plateau.

 The geology is classic Cumberland Plateau karst: limestone dissolution has created caves, sinkholes, and underground streams beneath the sandstone caprock.
 Ship Cave, at the base of a large cliff in the cove, has two large openings where Ship Creek resurges after running underground.
 The cave system drew the attention of the Southeastern Regional Association of Cave Surveys (SERA), which held its 2017 Summer Cave Carnival in the area.
 Waterfalls, including Abraham Falls and Mike's Branch Falls, appear along tributary streams after heavy rain.